MobiusFlip/Enchantment-Rebalance/README.md

 * **Sentinel:** Deals extra damage to humanoid monsters like illagers, witches, piglins, and endermen.
 * **Hunter:** Deals extra damage to wild animals like cows, polar bears, and hoglins.
 * **Impaling:** Now deals its extra damage to all mobs in water or rain, as well as all aquatic mobs in all circumstances.

+## Tool Enchantments
+All harvesting tools (axes, pickaxes, shovels, hoes, and shears) can receive these enchantments, which are mutually exclusive.
+* **Collector:** When breaking a block with this tool, drops will be collected directly into your inventory rather than falling into the world.
+* **Outstretch:** Your reach with this tool is increased by 1 block for each level of the enchantment (up to 2).

+## Unique Enchantments
+These enchantments each apply to one particular type of item.
+* **Precise Point:** Applies to swords and is exclusive with Sweeping Edge.
+Attack speed with this sword is increased by 0.1 per level (up to 3), but the sword no longer does sweeping attacks.
+* **Guillotine (Treasure):** Applies to axes.
+Mobs killed with this axe have a 2.5% chance per level (up to 3) to drop their heads.
+* **Earth Eater (Treasure):** Applies to pickaxes.
+Stone, deepslate, netherrack, and end stone is destroyed with no drops, but costs no durability to break.
+* **Mattock (Treasure):** Applies to shovels.
+The tool can also break lower-tier stone and wood blocks as if it was a wooden axe and pickaxe.
+* **Verdant (Treasure):** Applies to hoes.
+Right-click on a crop or sapling to fertilize it as if you used bonemeal, for a durability cost.
+* **Nocturnal (Treasure):** Applies to helmets and is exclusive with Aqua Affinity and Respiration.
+While wearing this helmet, you gain night vision and phantoms are neutral to you.
+* **Endurance:** Applies to chestplates and is exclusive with Vitality.
+Food depletion from moving and fighting is reduced to 1/2, 1/3, or 1/4 of normal depending on enchantment level.
+* **Vitality:** Applies to chestplates and is exclusive with Endurance.
+Each level (up to 3) decreases the minimum food necessary to naturally regenerate and increases the speed of natural regeneration.
+* **High Climb:** Applies to leggings and is exclusive with Swift Stride.
+The wearer can step up 1-block heights.
+* **Swift Stride:** Applies to leggings and is exclusive with High Climb.
+The wearer's speed is increased by 5% for each level (up to 4).